hwixley/hwixley/README.md

 ## Hello there!

 - 🌱 I am currently working as a Technical Consultant at Daintta.
 Daintta specialises in cybersecurity, AI data intelligence, and communications security.
 - 🔭 In my spare time I like to build FOSS.
-I am currently continuing to work on the [WIX-CLI](https://github.com/hwixley/WIX-CLI) project, a customisable CLI in bash enabling developers to easily automate daily workflows in the terminal.
+I am currently working on the [WIX-CLI](https://github.com/hwixley/WIX-CLI) project, a customisable CLI in bash enabling developers to easily automate daily workflows in the terminal.

 ##